af3556/IO22_IO_Board/README.md

+# IO22D08 Arduino Library

-The IO22D08 is an I/O board for an Arduino Pro Mini; it provides:
+The Eletechsup IO22D08 is an I/O board for an Arduino Pro Mini; it provides:

 - 8 x relay outputs (10A NO/NC outputs) + LED per channel
 - 8 x optically isolated inputs